HurriCast: Synthetic Tropical Cyclone Track Generation for Hurricane Forecasting: Methods

 In this study, we introduce \textit{a perturbation module} into the encoder that introduces Gaussian noise to the latent features.
 This step introduces an element of randomness, simulating the variability in hurricane occurrences.
 Notably, it's important to recognize that simulating the detailed process of hurricane generation using numerical methods is intricate and can be challenging to achieve optimal accuracy~\cite{jamous2023physics}.
 In our approach, our objective is to provide an estimation of hurricane coverage for insurance purposes.
 We adopt a more straightforward and lightweight methodology, employing historical data as seeds and introducing Gaussian noise to simulate the stochastic nature of hurricane occurrences.

-Figure~\ref{fig:autoencoderstructure} illustrates the architecture of the Autoencoder model.
-Both the encoder and decoder consist of four fully connected layers augmented by two batch normalization layers.
-In the disturbance addition module, we use random multiplicative noise, we multiply the features output by the encoder by a positive number (between 0 and 1) that obeys a random normal distribution, and then feed the transformed features into the decoder.
-At last, the decoder output new hurricane tracks.
+Specifically, both the encoder and decoder consist of four fully connected layers augmented by two batch normalization layers.
+In the disturbance addition module, we use random multiplicative noise, we multiply the features output by the encoder by a positive number (between 0 and 1) that obeys a random normal distribution and then feed the transformed features into the decoder.
+At last, the decoder outputs new hurricane tracks.

 For the input data, we choose an alternative approach to using raw data from HURDAT2.
 Instead, we employ spatial interpolation on hurricane trajectories, resulting in uniformly spaced trajectory points.
 These points undergo normalization to ensure consistent scaling, subsequently serving as the input data.
 This interpolation procedure plays a pivotal role in crafting a well-organized and evenly dispersed dataset, thereby elevating the quality of subsequent analyses.
 Post-interpolation, each hurricane trajectory is condensed into a set of 20 data points, each characterized by three dimensions: latitude, longitude, and minimum pressure.